 Finally, we have the average time you can expect to wait before you receive your sleep apnea test results.

-Home sleep testing is the absolute and clear winner here.
-Most home sleep tests promise a turnaround time of less than a week, with some promising a diagnosis in as little as two days!
+Home sleep testing is the winner here, but it’s not to say that the results of your lab study can’t be expedited if necessary; there’s simply more data to review and analyze compared with a home sleep study.
+That said, most home sleep tests promise a turnaround time of less than a week, with some promising a diagnosis in as little as two days!

 As a bonus, opting into an at-home sleep study—assuming you meet the criteria—can even help those that truly need lab sleep studies by reducing demand on local clinics and shortening wait times.

-Getting into a sleep lab, on the other hand, can be surprisingly difficult.
-Sleep labs typically have long waiting periods, which can be very stressful for those seeking diagnosis for more serious health concerns.
-It’s not uncommon to have to wait six to eight weeks, or even longer, just to get into a sleep lab.
+Sleep labs typically have long waiting periods, which can be problematic for those seeking diagnosis for more serious health concerns.
+It’s not uncommon to have to wait six to eight weeks, or even longer, just to get into a sleep lab, but that should not at all deter you from seeking the proper level of medical attention.

 All said and done, home testing is king when it comes to quick results and overall time to getting relief from Obstructive Sleep Apnea if you don’t have other underlying health conditions.